-Tottenham 'have to do much better' - Stellini
+Stellini defends Kane but says Spurs must do better

 Last updated on .From the section Tottenham

-Tottenham have do to "much better" to control games after conceding a late equaliser at Everton, says interim manager Cristian Stellini.
+Tottenham have to do "much better" to control games after conceding a late equaliser at Everton, says interim manager Cristian Stellini.

 Spurs went 1-0 up through Harry Kane's penalty 10 minutes after Everton's Abdoulaye Doucoure had been sent off.